MacroUniverse/Go-Solver/README.md

 Thus the most efficient algorithm will depend on how well another program can play Go (i.e. how well it can guess the best child, second best child etc.).
 For a given node, we should always solve the (guessed) best children first, then the (guessed) second best, etc, keeping track of the best child in the meanwhile to decide when to stop.
 This is more efficient than randomly choosing a child if the given node is bad, but is equally efficient if this node is good or fair (since we have to solve all children anyway).
 Since we don't know, we must always solve the (guessed) best child.

+## Solution Independent of Komi (this is awesome ! will be implemented immediately)
+With a slightly different implementation, it's possible to solve a node without knowning the komi.
+Instead of using good/bad/fair as the solution of a node, we can use a score instead: the final score of the current player without komi.
+It doesn't matter how this score is calculated (Chinese rule, Japanese rule, etc.).
+Similarly, to solve a node, we must find the best child, and the score of the node will the the complementary (opponent's score for the same board configuration) score of it's best child.
+Whenever a komi is chosen, the good/bad/fair solution for any solved node can be immediately calculated by an addition/subtraction.

 ## Node Implementation
 Since there might be two different nodes in the tree that have the same board configuration, in the program, they are combined as a single node, and all nodes are allowed to link to multiple parents as well as multiple children.
 So a `Node` object has the following important data members:
 * a `Move` object that stores either the coordinates of a move that leads to this node or an action such as "pass", "edit board" (for program flexibility) or "initialize game" (for the top node).